faa-swim/nesg-jumpstart-kit/README.md

-# nesg-jumpstart-kit
+# JmsJumpStartKit-6.17.1.zip
-NESG Jumpstart kit for NESG users connecting to SWIM.
+JmsJumpStartKit-6.17.1.zip is the new Jumpstart kit for users connecting to SWIM.